EnigmaDragons/ProjectNeon/design/ElectroBlade Cards.md

 ### Defensive

-- Lightning Reflexes - 1 Energy.
-ElectroBlade gains Evade 1 this turn.
-When he evades an attack this way he deals 1x attack to the attacker.
+- Lightning Reflexes - 2 Energy.
+ElectroBlade gains Evade 1.
+If he evades this turn, he counter strikes with an attack that deals 1xATK damage to the attacker.
 - CounterShock - 1 Energy.
 ElectroBlade gains Spellshield 1 this turn.
 If he mitigates a spell this way he deals 8 to the caster.
 If nothing is mitigated this way, his next spell gets +50% Spell Power.
 - Static Barrier - 1 Energy. .5x Defense.
 When ElectroBlade's Shield is broken he deals 3 to all enemies.